-Overnight Supervision: At night, the girls are supervised by two counselors.
-The directors are always accessible during a camp emergency.
+Overnight Supervision: At night, the girls are supervised by two of our trainers.
+The Camp director is always accessible during a camp emergency.
 The property is gated for the protection of the campers, the staff and the horses.
 The gated entry also prevents strangers from accessing the premises without permission.
-It also enables the camp administrators to enforce the evening curfew of the staff.

 Is summer camp at Pony Gang Camp tax deductible under the Child and Dependent Care program?

 According to IRS rules, an overnight summer camp does not qualify as a child care provider.
 Pony Gang Youth Day Camp’s, however, do qualify for a deduction under the Child and Dependent Care program.
 If you are the parent of a day camper that attend Pony Gang Youth Camps for a Day program, please contact us at firstname.lastname@example.org